anuket-project/anuket-specifications/doc/ref_model/chapters/chapter02.md

 | SmartNIC enabled | network-smartnic | ❌ | ✅ | labels a host/node that includes a Programmable accelerator for  vSwitch/vRouter, Network Function and/or Hardware Infrastructure. |   |
 | SmartSwitch enabled | network-smartswitch | ❌ | ✅ | labels a host/node that is connected to a Programmable Switch Fabric or TOR switch |  |

->***Note:** This is an initial set of proposed profiles and profile extensions and it is expected that more profiles and/or profile extensions will be added as more requirements are gathered and as technology enhances and matures.
-For instance, the following profiles may be added in future releases:*
+>***Note:** This is an initial set of proposed profiles and profile extensions and it is expected that more profiles and/or profile extensions will be added as more requirements are gathered and as technology enhances and matures. *
 >- **Compute Intensive**: for Workloads that require predictable computing performance and low network latency.
 >- ***Storage Intensive**: for Workloads that require low storage latency and/or high storage IOPS.*
 >- ***Enhanced Compute Intensive**: for compute intensive Workloads that require higher computing performance and/or specific compute resource (e.g., GPU).*